petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 computing (HPC) cluster,
 the results post-processed and visualized on a laptop, then written about on a cloud platform like Overleaf.
-In a single button reproducible workflow a change to the simulation parameters results in updated figures and tables in the paper without manually moving files around and picking which scripts to run.
+In a single-button reproducible workflow a change to the simulation parameters results in updated figures and tables in the paper without manually moving files around and picking which scripts to run.